2021 Open Enrollment Checklist

-To download this entire document as a PDF, click here: Open Enrollment Checklist 2020
+To download this entire document as a PDF, click here: Open Enrollment eBook

 This Compliance Overview is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel for legal advice.

-In preparation of open enrollment, Employers should review their plan documents in light of changes for plan year beginning Jan 1, 2020.
-Below is an Employer 2020 Open Enrollment Checklist including some administrative items to prepare for in 2020.
+In preparation for open enrollment, Employers should review their plan documents in light of changes for the plan year beginning Jan 1, 2021.
+Below is an Employer 2 Open Enrollment Checklist including some administrative items to prepare for in 2020.